 Runs regularly throughout the summer but only has 2 connections a day in the winter, which need to be booked by telephone under +34 669 773 1 the day before travel.

-Timetables and tickets
+Timetables and ticket prices

 Timetables for the above routes vary throughout the year.
 The price for your ticket will depend on your destination.
 To view the current timetables and ticket prices, please follow the link below, then click on “aerotib” and on the route relevant to you.
 Here you will be able to view ticket prices under „fares and hops“, and timetables under „current times“.